 For ages it seemed as though I only saw blogs that had names made up of something-and-something.
 Usually the two things that were placed in juxtaposition to illustrate just how different this person was.

-Anyway, I don’t mean to be horrible if that’s your blog.
-Just don’t jump onto the tail end of a trend.
+Anyway, I don’t mean to be horrible if that’s your blog – I’m just being overly salty.
+Just don’t jump onto the tail end of a trend – any trend.

-Of course, your blog is all about your family… but if you base it on the number of kids you have, their ages or your age, you’d better be pretty sure you don’t pop any more kids out, and you’ll have to wrangle with what happens when you all grow up.
+Of course, you may be writing a blog all about your family… but if you base your blog’s name on the number of kids you have, their ages or your age, you’d better be pretty sure you don’t ever pop any more kids out, and you’ll inevitably have to wrangle with what happens when you all grow up.

 If you end up going super-specific in any sense, just be prepared to pick and stick, or you’ll end up with a fair amount of inner turmoil, which you could always blog about, I guess.